visnudeva/Niri-dot-files/README.md

 **Here is my simple niri dotfiles setup.**

+I install EndeavourOs which is an Arch Linux based distro and choose I3 as a Window Manager

-If you don't know how it works, here is how i do it to make it the easiest possible or just use my install script below.
+If you don't know how it works, here is my install script below.

-`git clone --depth=1 https://github.com/visnudeva/Niri-dot-files.git ~/Niri-dot-files
+<pre>git clone --depth=1 https://github.com/visnudeva/Niri-dot-files.git ~/Niri-dot-files
 cd ~/Niri-dot-files
 chmod +x install.sh
-./install.sh`

-I install EndeavourOs which is an Arch Linux based distro and choose I3 as a Window Manager, once installed i install all these
+./install.sh</pre>

+Or if you want to do it manually, here are the steps:

 `sudo pacman -S niri kitty waybar dunst fuzzel swaybg hyprlock hypridle thunar thunar-volman gvfs nerd-fonts geany blueman`